-We could consider a positive rating action if the university's available resources continue to improve such that capital projects and additional debt could be absorbed and metrics are in line with a higher rating, and if it sees sustained robust full-accrual surpluses (excluding external, nonrecurring funding) as well as improvement in enterprise profile characteristics such as matriculation that is more in line with those of a higher rating.
+A higher rating is not likely during the two-year outlook period given the increase in debt.
+However, we could consider a positive rating action over the long-term if the university's available resources improve such that capital projects and additional debt were absorbed and metrics were in line with a higher rating, and if it sees sustained robust full-accrual surpluses (excluding external, nonrecurring funding) as well as improvement in enterprise profile characteristics such as matriculation that is more in line with those of a higher rating.